Managing Debt

 If you have multiple loans with varying rates, due dates, and balances, debt consolidation is a great option to consider for a few reasons.
 Rolling all your outstanding loans into one simply makes it easier to keep track of and make one payment each month.
 Plus, in many cases, a debt consolidation will result in a lower interest rate—which means you could end up with smaller monthly payment.
 And with a lower interest rate, you may even get on track to paying your debts off sooner.

-Here’s a little more information on debt consolidation, how it works, and how it may benefit you.
-Also, check out our free online LoanSaver tool below to see how much you could potentially save!
+Here’s more information on debt consolidation, how it works, and how it may benefit you.
+Also, check out our free online LoanSaver tool to see how much you could potentially save!

 Look into Refinancing Options

 If you have one major loan you’re tackling—like a mortgage, vehicle loan, or student loan—then refinancing may be an option to consider.
-Refinancing essentially optimizes that existing loan into a new one with more favorable terms—namely, a lower interest rate.
-You may also wind up with a better payment schedule or other terms related to the loan.
-Refinances are most commonly beneficial when it comes to mortgages, vehicle loans, and student loans.
-Similarly to debt consolidation, refinancing existing debt could result in a lower monthly payment and/or the ability to pay them off sooner!
+Refinancing replaces your existing loan with a new one that has more favorable terms (the big one being a lower interest rate).
+Refinances are usually most beneficial when it comes to mortgages, vehicle loans, and student loans.
+Like debt consolidation, refinancing your existing debt could result in a lower monthly payment and/or the ability to pay it off sooner!

 3Rivers has several options for refinancing.
 Learn more about: